PedroZappa/strudel.zedro/README.md

 This repository contains the source code for **strudel.zedro**, an integration that connects the **Neovim** code editor with the **Strudel.cc** web-based live-coding music environment.

-It allows a user to write code in a local Neovim instance and send it directly to the Strudel REPL running in a browser, enabling a seamless live-coding workflow without leaving the editor.
+It allows a user to write code in a local Neovim instance and send the contents of its buffer directly to the Strudel REPL running in a browser, enabling a seamless live-coding workflow without leaving the terminal.

 ## Core Architecture

-The project is built with a modular, TypeScript-based architecture, consisting of a central server, a web-based UI, and a Neovim plugin.

 ### 1. Node.js Server (`server.ts`)